kevinlig/potato-draw/protocol/Potato_Protocol_2.1.md

 Moments later, C's indirect election request arrives at D. D should check the `parent` and `next` values to determine that this is the same pairing as B's request.
 The client should respond with an abstain vote.

-E is a peer of both C and E, so it is possible E will receive multiple indirect election requests.
+E is a peer of both C and D, so it is possible E will receive multiple indirect election requests.
 When a client receives multiple indirect election requests with the same `parent` and `next` values, it should respond to only the first request and abstain from the subsequent ones.

 ### Election Request Logic